 In the Bank, I have helped Lombard (the largest UK asset finance provider) kickstart a number of initiatives and have been incredibly encouraged to see the enthusiasm and commitment from the leadership team to set a strong diversity and inclusion agenda.

 In the wider asset finance industry, together with an ex-colleague, I have set up a network for female professionals.
 This has a vision to ‘Connect.
 Lead.
 Inspire.’ and acts as a platform free from institutional or political pressures where women exchange experiences and drive thought leadership.
 We have hosted a number of events which have been very well attended and given significant industry-specific media coverage.
 I have also joined the Leasing Foundation’s D&I committee which aims to help asset finance companies to understand the business benefits of embedding diversity and inclusion in all aspects of their operations.

 Finally, I have been very proud of the modest contributions I have been able to make towards various social mobility and pro-bono schemes.
-In particular, in current lockdown situation, I am happy to have been able to put my legal skills to use in supporting the National Centre for Domestic Violence with whom RBS and Dentons have a pro-bono scheme.
+In particular, in current lockdown situation, I am happy to have been able to put my legal skills to use in supporting the National Centre for Domestic Violence with whom NatWest Group and Dentons have a pro-bono scheme.
 This scheme helps victims of domestic abuse take their cases before the courts for protection.

 What do you do when you are not working as a lawyer or on D&I initiatives?

 Outside of work, I think that most of my personal interests and pursuits centre around broadening horizons in one way or another.
 Continuous learning is somewhat pathological for me and I enjoy activities that provide varied experiences.